ChrstphrHll/npc_gen/students/Jacomo Jacaranda.md

 ---
 ### Description
 - 5th year Halfling Barbarian in Alderden
-- straight grey hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Pale skin
+- short straight grey hair that's braided, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Narrow, and has Personal Development as their ideal

 ### Organizations